 A few days later I was alone and without my sibling to hold my hand through my first session at the gym.
 While I consider myself fairly independent and willing to do most things alone, I was intimidated by the gym and any workout that wasn’t simple jogging around the local high school track or swimming.

 I called Lori for some advice.

 “Um… I’m going to the gym.
 I don’t know what to do.
 Help!”

-“I’ve been in love before and it’s not that cheesy,” he said.
+“I’ve been in love before and it’s not that cheesy, visit this ” he said.

 “You mean you never called any of your exes Schmoopie?”
 I nudged.

-“Oh no,” he responded, feigning disgust that I’d even suggest such a thing.
+“Oh no, online ” he responded, feigning disgust that I’d even suggest such a thing.
 We turned back to Seinfeld and the infamous Soup Nazi episode.

 A year after first meeting we’re still Schmoopie-like cheesy.
 Corny even.
 I make sure we’re alone or around strangers when I call him [insert corny nickname] or he calls me [insert corny nickname].
 I know we’d get teased because I’m the type of person who teases those couples who call each other cutesy pet names and can’t seem to stop staring in to each other’s eyes (or worse, can’t stop with the PDAs).

 We were sitting on the steps leading down to the river walk when I asked him, “why did you have to go and fall in love with me?”